-When the multisite Comm-D protocol is used, a sensor obtains a reservation before beginning the readout of a Comm-D message.
+When the multisite downlink ELM protocol is used, a sensor obtains a reservation before beginning the readout of a downlink ELM message.
 This is done by transmitting a surveillance or Comm-A interrogation with:

+'''

 DI code = 1 (Multisite SD)

-MES code = 3 (Comm-D reservation)
+MES code = 3 (Downlink ELM reservation)

-RSS code = 3 (Report Comm-D reservation status in UM)
+RSS code = 3 (Report downlink ELM reservation status in UM)

 IIS code = the sensor site address

+'''

-The transponder reply to this interrogation includes the site address (in the UM field) of the sensor currently reserved for Comm-D activity.
+The transponder reply to this interrogation includes the site address (in the UM field) of the sensor currently reserved for downlink ELM activity.
 A sensor seeing its own site address as the reserved site will proceed with the downlink ELM transfer.
 If a different site is designated as the reserved site, downlink ELM activity is not initiated on this scan.
-A new reservation request may be attempted next scan if the DR code indicates that a Comm-D message is still pending.
+A new reservation request may be attempted next scan if the DR code indicates that a downlink ELM message is still pending.